moderntribe/moose/README.md

 #### Local by Flywheel

 It is recommeneded to create a blank blueprint in Local by Flywheel in order to make it easier to startup a project.
 Select the blank blueprint, clone in the repository to the public folder and then follow the BE Setup instructions for getting started.

+### Development

+* Git
+* Composer
+* Node v16.13.1 or higher & NPM v8.1.2 or higher
+* NVM is recommended for managing multiple versions of node on the same workstation.

+## Getting Started

 ### BE Setup